Jrogbaaa/Number-3/README.md

 - 📋 Clean Data Presentation with Improved Card Layouts
 - ♻️ Data Management Tools (Add, Clear, Refresh)

-## Chrome Industries Focus
+## PROPS Focus

-This platform is specifically designed to help Chrome Industries:
+This platform is specifically designed to help PROPS:

 - Identify leads with the highest potential interest in lifestyle/cycling fashion
 - Prioritize contacts based on industry relevance